BUMETCS673/seprojects-cs673olf24team6/README.md

 ## How to Run

 1. Open a command line console and clone the main branch of this repository (SSH approach) in location of choice using the command below:

     `git clone git@github.com:BUMETCS673/seprojects-cs673olf24team6.git`

     Note: SSH approach was used for the command above.
-Please follow the appropriate GitHub guidelines to setup SSH keys before cloning this repository.
+Please follow the appropriate GitHub guidelines to set up SSH keys before cloning this repository.

-2. Using either filemanager or a terminal window navigate to the code directory.
+2. Using either file manager or a terminal window navigate to the code directory.

 3. To run this application the services must be started in the correct order or an error may occur.
 The first service to start is Python Flask
    - `cd backend` or navigate to backend directory
    - To run the application using Python use `python3 backend.py`
    - To run the application using Docker or Podman run the commands below
      - docker build -t flask_backend .
      - docker run -p 5000:5000 -t flask_backend